mozilla-mobile/firefox-ios/README.md

 This branch is for mainline development that will ship in *v8.0*.

-This branch works with Xcode 8.2.1, and supports iOS 9.x and 10.
+This branch only works with Xcode 8.3.1, and supports iOS 9.x and 10.

-This branch is written in Swift 3.0.
+This branch is written in Swift 3.1.

 Please make sure you aim your pull requests in the right direction.